 Before you sink your advertising budget into YouTube pre-roll ads, you need to evaluate the real worth it offers to your business.
 Here’s a little bit more about how the ads actually work.

 Firstly, consider the rising popularity of video content.
 According to Insivia, viewers retain 95% of a brand message when they see it in a video, compared with 10% when simply reading copy.
 52% of consumers also shared that watching product videos makes them more confident in online purchasing decisions.

 However, as with many other forms of online advertising, the success of YouTube pre-roll ads depends largely on how well they’re targeted.
 Pre-roll ads can be segmented by:

 Knowing your viewers’ interests means you can serve your ads on appropriate and relevant videos – even if they’re not watching a video of the kind they usually watch.
 As we discussed previously, when not done correctly, pre-roll ads can quickly become irritating and relevance is one way to help avoid this.
 YouTube has many categories and subcategories of video to help you label and target your video effectively.
 It also helps you save money, as you won’t be wasting time and budget advertising to people who are unlikely to be interested.

 Similarly, you don’t actually have to pay when someone chooses to watch your ad (in other words, doesn’t choose to skip it).

 One of the biggest obstacles or challenges, when it comes to YouTube pre-roll ads is simple: creating a good video in the first place.
 Video is a notoriously expensive medium, as to produce something which does your brand justice it needs to be produced to the highest quality.

 However, there are now a number of options available to help you create a video your business can be proud of – without the hefty price tag.
 Here are just a couple:

-Do you use Youtube pre-roll advertising?
-How do you find it compares against other forms of online advertising?
+Do you use YouTube pre-roll advertising?
+How do you find it compares to other forms of online advertising?
 Let us know in the comments below!